xianghuzhao/pdf-bookmark/README.rst

 With these inline commands, you do not need to recalculate the index number for each page.

-We define ``index number`` and ``page number`` in order not to be
-confused:

-* index number: The absolute number of the pdf file, which must start from 1.
-* page number: The relative number for continuous pages.

 Here are all supported inline commands:

 #. new_index.
 Default: 1.
-   The following bookmark page will recalculate the from the new index number.
+   The following bookmark index will be recalculated the from the new index number (new_index + page - 1).
 #. num_start.
 Default: 1.
-   Specify the number of first page if it does not start from 1.
+   Specify the number of first page if it does not start from 1 (new_index + page - num_start).
 #. num_style.
 Default: Arabic.
    The page number style.
 Could be "Arabic", "Roman" and "Letters".